newrelic/terraform-provider-newrelic/website/docs/r/nrql_alert_condition.html.markdown

 - `operator` - (Optional) Valid values are `above`, `below`, or `equals` (case insensitive).
 Defaults to `equals`.
 Note that when using a `type` of `outlier`, the only valid option here is `above`.
 - `priority` - (Optional) `critical` or `warning`.
 Defaults to `critical`.
 - `threshold` - (Required) The value which will trigger a violation.
 Must be `0` or greater.
+<br>For _baseline_ NRQL alert conditions, the value must be in the range [1, 1000].
+The value is the number of standard deviations from the baseline that the metric must exceed in order to create a violation.
 - `threshold_duration` - (Optional) The duration, in seconds, that the threshold must violate in order to create a violation.
 Value must be a multiple of the `aggregation_window` (which has a default of 60 seconds).
 <br>For _baseline_ and _outlier_ NRQL alert conditions, the value must be within 120-3600 seconds (inclusive).
 <br>For _static_ NRQL alert conditions with the `sum` value function, the value must be within 120-7200 seconds (inclusive).